BurakCANKURT/eeg-based-pegiesrb-classification/README.md

 - **Model training is not triggered from the Streamlit app**; only the PNG visualizations are shown.

 ---
+##📄 Data Disclaimer:
+The datasets used in this project were provided by my university professor solely for educational purposes.
+These datasets are not publicly distributed and are used here for demonstration and academic showcase only.

+---
 ## 📌 What I Learned

 - Comparing multiple classification models (Random Forest, KNN, Naive Bayes) for EEG-based predictions.